 Analysis of variance showed that the combination of farmyard manure and NPK fertilizers at 25% rate improved the roselle growth and yield properties.
 Plant height, number of leaves, number of branches per plant, fresh and dry calyx yield including number of pod per plant were significantly (p<0.05) improved by combination of poultry manure and NPK 15:15:15 fertilizer at 25% rate.
 However, combination of farmyard manure and NPK fertilizers at 50% rate gave longest days to 50% flowering.
 The findings therefore showed that the application of combined organic and inorganic fertilizers especially 25% rates of poultry manure and NPK15:15:15 demonstrated superiority in terms of growth and yield performance of roselle plant.
 Based on the findings of this, farmers in the study area are advised to apply a combination of poultry manure and NPK15:15:15 at 25% rate since it gave the best performance than other amendments.

-REFERENCE
+REFERENCES

 Adebayo, A. A., et al. (2011).
 Effect of NPK fertilizer on the growth and yield of roselle (Hibiscus sabdariffa L.) in the southern guinea savanna of Nigeria.
 Nigerian Journal of Horticultural Science, 16(1), 45–50.